Kharod

 Kharod is a town and a nagar panchayat in Janjgir-Champa district in the Indian state of Chhattisgarh.
-Kharod is historically very important place for Chhattisgarh.
+Kharod is historically very important place as this place is also known as Chhattisgarh ki Kashi.

-According to 2011 census total population of kharod is 10,193.
+According to 2011 census, total population of Kharod is 10,193.

 Geography

 Kharod is located at 21.75°N 82.57°E. It has an average elevation of 240 metres (787 feet).